kate-orlova/azure-ad-auth-in-kentico/README.md

     `<add name ="AzureADAuthenticationHandler" verb="*" path="AzureADAuthentication.axd" type="AzureADAuthentication.Handlers.AzureADAuthenticationHandler" />`

+5. Rebuild your solution and open Kentico CMS Admin area

 # Configuration Guide
 1. Make sure that your Kentico application is registered in Azure AD;
 1. Include AzureADAuthInKentico project into your Kentico solution;